 Deferred tax assets and liabilities are recognised for temporary differences between the carrying amount of assets and liabilities for accounting purposes and the tax bases of those assets and liabilities, and for unused tax losses.
-The tax rates expected to apply when the assets are recovered or liabilities are settled, based on those tax rates for the year ended 30 September 2015 which are enacted or substantively enacted for each jurisdiction, are applied to the cumulative amounts of deductible and assessable temporary differences to measure the deferred tax asset or liability.
+The tax rates expected to apply when the assets are recovered or liabilities are settled, based on those tax rates which are enacted or substantively enacted for each jurisdiction, are applied to the cumulative amounts of deductible and assessable temporary differences to measure the deferred tax asset or liability.